Joe Porrello

 "Big Joe"

-Porrello succeeded Joe Lonardo as boss of the Cleveland Mafia in fall of 1927.
-As the most visible beneficiary of Lonardo's murder, Porrello is often blamed for the deed.
+Porello succeeded Joe Lonardo as boss of the Cleveland Mafia in fall of 1927.
+As the most visible beneficiary of Lonardo's murder, Porello is often blamed for the deed.

 Many believe that Lonardo's killing was the result of treachery on the part of Salvatore "Black Sam" Todaro.
-Todaro was a key member of the Lonardo Mafia and also the later Porrello gang.
+Todaro was a key member of the Lonardo Mafia and also the later Porello gang.

-Like Lonardo, Porrello's major source of income during his reign was the sale of corn sugar, a necessary ingredient for Prohibition Era moonshine operations.
+Like Lonardo, Porello's major source of income during his reign was the sale of corn sugar, a necessary ingredient for Prohibition Era moonshine operations.

 Related Links: